WEBSITE VISITOR IP NOTIFICATIONS

 In the legal case of Jamison v.
 McNeal, 2022 WL 1438863, A161846 (6-May-2022) , the issue of partition was at the center of the dispute.
 The parties were in disagreement over the division of a parcel of real property that was owned jointly by the two parties.
 The court was tasked with determining the appropriate division of the property, as well as the value of each party’s share.
 The court also had to consider the interests of both parties in the property, as well as any other relevant factors.
 Ultimately, the court determined that the property should be divided in a manner that was fair and equitable to both parties, and that each party should receive a share of the value of the property.

-Contact our Team of Experienced Partition Lawyers Serving the City of Winters in the County of Yolo, California.
+Contact our Team of Experienced Partition Lawyers Serving the City of Winters, County of Yolo, California

 Contact Us Today for a Free Consultation & Pay No Retainer